 Today’s post is short and sweet.
 It spotlights a black cat during Black Cat Appreciation Month.
 This is a portrait of Inky in both landscape and portrait formats.

-I would be interested to hear which one is your favourite.
+I would be interested to hear which of the two is your favourite.

 Inky in Portrait Mode